verge-io/docs/docs/product-guide/permissions.md

 ## Root-Level "admin" Account

-When a VeregOS cloud is created (during initial install on hardware or when a new tenant is created,) **a root-level user account is automatically created and is granted full access (list/read/create/modify/delete) to the entire cloud.** By default, this user is named 'admin'; however, the account can be named as desired during hardware installation or can be changed post-installation/post-tenant creation.
+When a VergeOS cloud is created (during initial install on hardware or when a new tenant is created,) **a root-level user account is automatically created and is granted full access (list/read/create/modify/delete) to the entire cloud.** By default, this user is named 'admin'; however, the account can be named as desired during hardware installation or can be changed post-installation/post-tenant creation.
 This special system user cannot be deleted.
 <br>